alexmerrill/cdil-summer2017/outlines/day-1.md

 ----
 ```

-Check out this [GitHub Markdown tutorial](https://guides.github.com/features/mastering-markdown/) for more info.
+Check out this [GitHub Markdown tutorial](https://guides.github.com/features/mastering-markdown/) for more details.

 Create a basic outline of your assignment idea in Markdown.